yosp313/Quill/Readme.md

 ###  Youssef Ayman:
- - [] Make the user Read all the posts
+ - [x] Make the user Read all the posts
- - [] Make the user Create his posts
+ - [x] Make the user Create his posts
+ - [x] Make the user read a single post
  - [] Make the user Update his posts
  - [] Make the user Delete his Posts
  - [] Implement the Proxy deign Pattern to cache